 When a situation has you confused, worried, scared, or just plain exhausted, SOS-Famille can help.

-Call us to find out if SOS-Famille can help your situation.
-A subsequent face-to-face meeting will last an hour.
-There can be just one, if that’s all it takes, or you may be returning for a few months.
 The range of problems people need help with is all too familiar.
 How to handle the fear a crisis situation can cause; whether it will help or hurt for a hospitalized relative to move back home after discharge; how to reclaim control over one’s life and still be a caring, supportive parent.
-Behaviour difficulties, communication breakdown and exhaustion top the list of family troubles.
-Not infrequently two worried generations turn up for a meeting.
-Families from different cultures bring their own, often conflicting, sets of values and traditions to a discussion and that can cause extra complications.
+Behaviour difficulties, communication breakdowns, and exhaustion top the list of family challenges.

-Please note that this program is for caregivers, not for individuals with a mental illness.
-(If you are struggling with a mental illness yourself, please call us and we will guide you to an appropriate resource.)
+Please note that this program is for family and friends of someone living with a mental illness, not for individuals with a mental illness themselves.
+(If you are struggling with a mental illness yourself, please click here or call us at 514-486-1448 and we will guide you to an appropriate resource.)

 An assessment over the telephone will help determine if SOS-Famille could help with your situation.
 Currently, our sessions are happening online via Google Meet, so it’s easy to attend whether you live in the Montreal area or not.
 (Please note that if we call you, the area code displayed may be from outside Quebec.)
 SOS-Famille is available across Quebec, but we can also help English-speaking family members from outside Quebec who have a loved one who lives here.

 To assess the best course of action for your situation, or for more information, please call 514-486-1448 (1-877-303-0264 outside Montreal) or complete the form below.